 Results of EFA

-: In Table 2 model fits for the chosen facet model for each domain are shown, as well as Eigenvalues and results from MAP and PA test.
+: In Table 2 model fits for the chosen facet model for each domain are shown, as well as Eigenvalues and results from the MAP test and PA.
 To ensure the homogeneity of the facets and to reduce the risk of cross domain loadings, items with factor loadings less than .30 and a content that was judged to be non-central to the domain in question (O. P. John et al., 2014) were eliminated.

 Table 2.
-EFA model fit
+EFA model fits